hawkinsw/quic-wg-wiki/Implementations.md

 ### AppleQUIC

-AppleQUIC is a test client and server implementation.
+AppleQUIC is a client and server implementation.

 - **Language:** C, Objective-C
 - **Version:** draft-15